-Within the Utilities sector the combination of new technology application and liberalization is wreaking profound change, most especially on the electric utilities.
+Within the Utilities sector the combination of new technology application and deregulation is wreaking profound change, most especially on the electric utilities.

-As a result the electric, gas and fuel markets are tending to converge into a single unified energy market.
+The electric, gas and fuel markets are tending to converge into a single unified energy market.

 This report covers the entire Utilities sector from the standpoint of the quantitative analysis of IT Software & Services expenditure.